-Performance
+erformance

 Multi-Core Support

-Enable OS Kernel DMA support

 Multiple Atom Cores Enables to change the number of Atom cores available to the operating system.
 The default value is set to the maximum number of cores.

 By default, the All Cores option is selected.

 Intel® SpeedStep

 Enable Intel® SpeedStep Technology Enables the computer to dynamically adjust processor voltage and core frequency, decreasing average power consumption and heat production.

+By default, the ON option is enabled.

 C-States Control

 Enable C-State Control Enables or disables the ability of the CPU to enter and exit low-power state.
 When disabled, it disables all C-states.
 When enabled, it enables all C-states that the chipset or platform allows.

+By default, the ON option is enabled.

 Intel® Turbo Boost Technology

 Enable Intel® Turbo Boost Technology Enables the Intel TurboBoost mode of the processor.
-When enabled, the processor.

-Intel TurboBoost driver increases the performance of the CPU or graphics
+When enabled, the Intel TurboBoost driver increases the performance of the CPU or graphics processor.

+By default, the ON option is enabled.

+Table 40.
+System setup options-Performance menu (continued)

+erformance

 Intel® Hyper-Threading Technology

-Enable Intel® Hyper-Threading

-Technology

-Enables the Intel Hyper-Threading mode of the processor.
+Enable Intel® Hyper-Threading Technology Enables the Intel Hyper-Threading mode of the processor.
 When enabled, the Intel Hyper-Threading increases the efficiency of the processor resources when multiple threads run on each core.

+By default, the ON option is enabled.

-PCIe Resizable Base Address Register (BAR)
+PCIe Resizable Base Address Registe (BAR) er

-Enable PCIe Resizable Base Address

-Register (BAR) support

-Enable or disable PCle Resizable BAR in the processor.
+Enable PCle Resizable Base Address Register (BAR) support Enable or disable PCle Resizable BAR in the processor.

 By default, the OFF option is disabled.

-Table 39.
+Table 41.
 System setup options-System Logs menu